 The bond market has been where large institutions and corporate investors invested their funds, with little retail investment, unlike the equity markets.
 But this initiative should change this narration.
 Investors looking for safer investments will find the RDS attractive.

 Here’s a look at how the RDS works

 Special Platform: The Centre launched a platform; available on retaildirect.org.
 It offers access to government securities, gold bonds, and treasury bills.
-An investor, you must open a Retail Direct Gilt Account to start investing.
+As an investor, you must open a Retail Direct Gilt Account to start investing.
 You can hold the account singly or jointly with another eligible investor.

-Eligibility: To invest via RDS, you must have a valid PAN or any other KYC document; and rupee savings account.
-In the case of NRI’s, the investor must be eligible to invest in G-Secs under FEMA Act 1999.
+Eligibility: To invest via RDS, you must have a valid PAN or any other KYC document; and a rupee savings account.
+In the case of NRIs, the investor must be eligible to invest in G-Secs under FEMA Act 1999.

 RDS account: Through the account, you get access to the G-Secs primary market and the order matching system for secondary market transactions in government bonds.
 You can trade in Government of India treasury bills, govt-dated securities, Sovereign gold bonds, and State development loans.

 Fees and Charges: RBI does not charge fees to open and maintain the Retail Direct Gilt account and submit bids in the primary auctions.
 However, the investor bears the charges for the payment gateway.

 Buying in the Primary market: Submit a bid under the non-competitive bidding segment to buy G-Secs in the primary market.
 On submitting the bid the platform displays the final amount.
 Set aside funds like you would for secondary market purchase.
 After the bid is accepted and securities allotted, they are credited to the account on settlement.